saanahanninen/scorekeeper/README.md

 A score keeper for a two-player game, such as a rock paper scissors game.
-Created during the Web Developer Bootcamp on Udemy (taught by Colt Steele).
+The aim of this project was to practise JavaScript, and it was created during the Web Developer Bootcamp on Udemy (taught by Colt Steele).